-Take your marketing manager, for instance, who may be juggling every single marketing channel, while crafting new content, and fielding inquiries from the press.
+Take your marketing manager, for instance, who may juggle every marketing channel while crafting new content and fielding inquiries from the press.
 No one can excel under that kind of pressure.
-If you hire a part-time resource who specializes in areas where they lack it will reduce their stress level and allow them to redirect energy (and any cost savings) toward strategies where they have more confidence.
+If you hire a part-time resource, who specializes in areas where they lack, it will reduce their stress level and allow them to redirect energy (and any cost savings) toward strategies where they have more confidence.

 4. Gain Expertise and Fresh Ideas

 Anytime you hire someone into a part-time or full-time role, you gain expertise and expose your team to new ideas.
-This can be a great help to an internal team that has become too invested to be objective.
-Since contractors continue to work with other organizations, they will also continue to pick up new skills and insights.
+That can be a great help to an internal team that has become too invested to be objective.
+In addition, since contractors continue to work with other organizations, they will also continue to pick up new skills and insights.

 5. Increased Productivity and Flexibility

-Outsourcing work allows you to hire when you need to and gives you the flexibility to quickly scale up or down.
-This means you can save time or increase capacity by adding resources to your team for big projects (like an event or product launch) or periods of rapid growth.
+Outsourcing work allows you to hire when you need to and gives you the flexibility to scale up or down quickly.
+That means you can save time or increase capacity by adding resources to your team for big projects (like an event or product launch) or periods of rapid growth.
 However, since there’s no long-term commitment, outsourcing can be a great way to manage your cash flow because it gives you the freedom to redirect cash to other areas of your business.

 6. Enhance the Customer Experience

 You can hire contractors to improve the customer experience with all aspects of your business.
-If you expect an influx of customer inquiries, for example, you might hire extra staff to avoid slow response times.
+For example, if you expect an influx of customer inquiries, you might hire extra staff to avoid slow response times.
 Or you might hire website developers and content marketers to improve your website.
 They can freshen up your look, fix technical problems, clarify your messaging, and optimize your site for conversions.

-This makes outsourcing a great way for small companies to level the playing field.
+So, outsourcing is an excellent way for small companies to level the playing field.
 When you can’t afford a full-time team, outsourcing work to a service or individual contractors can help you achieve some of the economies of scale larger companies enjoy.